 Assessments made by the U.K. customs authority in 2012 were appealed by the Company, which has paid the disputed duty, strictly under protest, pending the outcome of the continuing dispute, and this is included in receivables, net in the DTC segment.
 The U.K. customs authority contested the Company's appeal.
 Rulings by the First Tier Tribunal in November 2019 and Upper Tribunal in March 2021 held that duty was due on some, but not all, of the products at issue.
 The Company petitioned the Court of Appeal for permission to appeal certain elements of the Upper Tribunal decision and, in early November 2021, a judge granted the Company's petition for permission to appeal those elements of the Upper Tribunal decision on some, but not all, of the grounds of appeal that the Company had put forward.
-An appeal was heard by the Court of Appeal during the first quarter of fiscal 2022, and the Court of Appeal dismissed the appeal in the second quarter of fiscal 2022.
+An appeal was heard by the Court of Appeal during the first quarter of fiscal 2022, and the Court of Appeal dismissed the appeal in the third quarter of fiscal 2022.
 The Company has applied for permission to appeal to the UK Supreme Court.
 The Company maintains a provision against the related receivable, based on a current evaluation of collectability, using the latest facts available in the dispute.
-As of July 30, 2022, the Company had a gross receivable balance of \$4.3 million and a reserve of \$3.3 million, leaving a net receivable of \$1.0 million.
+As of October 29, 2022, the Company had a gross receivable balance of \$4.1 million and a reserve of \$3.2 million, leaving a net receivable of \$0.9 million.
 The Company believes that the outcome of this dispute will not have a material adverse impact on the results of operations, liquidity or financial position of the Company.

 In August 2021, a putative class action lawsuit was filed against Build-A-Bear Workshop, Inc. The plaintiff amended the complaint during the Company's first quarter of fiscal 2022.
 As amended, the complaint asserts claims under the Telephone Consumer Protection Act (the "TCPA") alleging that the Company continued to send marketing text messages to mobile phone numbers after those numbers had allegedly opted-out of receiving them.
 Statutory damages under the TCPA are assessed at up to \$500 per text message, and up to \$1,500 per text message if the violation was knowing or willful.
-Following a mediation session on August 16, 2022, the Company is continuing preliminary discussions with the plaintiff and an insurance carrier about a possible settlement, which, if finalized, is not expected to result in a significant expense for the Company.
+The Company has reached a tentative settlement with the Plaintiff and an insurance carrier which, if approved by the Court, is not expected to result in a significant expense for the Company.